-Wilkes University offers three graduate programs that lead to an additional certification through the Pennsylvania Department of Education (PDE).
+Wilkes University offers four graduate programs that lead to an additional certification through the Pennsylvania Department of Education (PDE).
 The Master of Science Degree in Educational Leadership qualifies an individual for K-12 principal certification.
 The Master of Science Degree in Instructional Technology combined with the IT internship qualifies an individual for Pennsylvania K-12 Instructional Technology Specialist certification.
-The Master of Science Degree in Education with Special Education certification qualifies an individual with a PA instructional certificate for additional certification in Special Education.
-All program requirements for the University as well as for PDE must be met in order for the graduate to be eligible for certification.
+The Master of Science Degree in Middle Level Education qualifies teachers to apply for Pennsylvania's grades 4 to 8 certificate in a particular content area.
+The Master of Science Degree in Middle Level Education in grades 4 to 8 in a particular content area.
+The Master of Science Degree in Reading with Pennsylvania Reading Specialist Certification qualifies an individual with a PA instructional certificate for Pennsylvania Reading Specialist certification.
+The Master of Science Degree in Education with Special Education certification qualifies an individual with a PA instructional certification qualifies an individual with a PA instructional certification grades for the University as well as for PDE must be met in order for the graduate to be eligible for certification.

 An additional program, although not a master's degree, is the Letter of Endorsement.
-These are available in three areas: Teacher Leadership and Instructional Coaching, Autism, and Technology and School Reform.
+These are available in three areas: Autism, Discovery Education EDGE, and Teacher Leadership and Instructional Coaching.
 These 12-credit programs lead to a Letter of Endorsement that teachers can use to validate that they have advanced knowledge and skill in the area as indicated by the title of the endorsement.
 Teachers may also obtain the ESL specialist certification by completing the designated four courses in the Teaching English as a Second Language Program.